icepack/icepack-ci/README.md

 The Firedrake install script can build specific versions of a set of key dependencies (loopy, UFL, and so forth), but not the dependencies of dependencies.
 So this approach partly helps with reproducibility but is not a complete solution.

+Periodically, we have to update the list of package branches.
+A handy shell command to generate this file is:

+    for dir in $VIRTUAL_ENV/src/*; do test -d $dir && printf '%s %s\n' $(basename $dir) $(git -C $dir rev-parse HEAD) || continue; done > package-branches

+This assumes that you've first activated the Firedrake virtual environment.

 ### Docker cheat sheet